hemashushu/xiaoxuan-core-assembly/docs/assembly_module.md

 After the name is the child node `runtime_version`, it is a parameter of node `module`, which indicates the expected version of the runtime, followed by the nodes of user-defined data and functions.

 A module should at least define one data or function node, otherwise it is useless (although it is a valid module).
-For an application, at least one function called "main" should be defined, otherwise it cannot pass the assembler check.
+For an application, at least one function called "entry" should be defined, otherwise it cannot pass the assembler check.

 > Save the above assembly code to a file say "a.anc" and then execute the command `$ ancl a.anc; echo $?`, you should see the output "42".